 Permits RequiredKhumbu Rural Municipality Permit & Sagarmatha National Park Entry Permit

-Key Highlights of Everest Panorama Trek
+Key Highlights of the Everest Panorama Trek

 4. Ghorepani Poon Hill Trek